conveyal/transit-data-dashboard/README.md

 ### Agencies

-You'll need to get the latest `Agency_Information.xls` and `Service.xls` files from NTD.
+You'll need to get the latest `Agency_Information.xls`, `Service.xls` and `Agency_UZA.xls` files from NTD.
 Save those as CSV, for instance using LibreOffice.
 The CSV dialect is not critical; the Python CSV module is very good at detecting the variant of CSV in use and adapting to it.
 For reference, I used LibreOffice 3.5.3.2 on Ubuntu 12.04.
 Save those two CSV files in the same directory and then run the `loadAgenciesFromNtd.py` in that same directory.
 It will create a record for each agency in the NTD data.

 ### Metro Areas

 Metro areas come from NTD's UZAs, with geometries from the Census Bureau.
 The load process is like this: when you load agencies to the database, one of the columns that is loaded is the agency's UZAs (actually, it's not a column but a relation, but that's beside the point).
-Using the `UZAMetroAreaMerger` will merge metro areas that share agencies and map each constituent agency to the appropriate metro.
+Using the `mapAgenciesByUZAAndMerge` will merge metro areas that share agencies and map each constituent agency to the appropriate metro.
+Running `autoNameMetroAreas` after that will clean up the names.

 ## Linking data